qonto/ember-prismic-dom/README.md

 ### Custom Rendering

 Pass a custom component name to be used to render a prismic type.
-For example to custom render the 'group-list-item' and 'hyperlink' types
+For example to custom render the `group-list-item` and `hyperlink` types

 ```hbs
 <Prismic::Dom